vparrello/FIG-Bioinformatics-Course/2_Hammers/2.2_Hammers-Using-More-Than-One-Role/Multirole-Hammer-Sets-Exercise-1_Creation-Using-Multiple-SOURs.md

 # Multirole Hammer Sets Exercise 1 - Building Hammers Using More Than One SOUR

-**Obejective:** Build a set of hammers starting from a set of sequences that represent more than one SOUR, to support more reliable RepGen assignments to a sample by requiring a "consensus" among the assignemnts made by each SOUR.
+**Objective:** Build a set of hammers starting from a set of sequences that represent more than one SOUR, to support more reliable RepGen assignments to a sample by requiring a "consensus" among the assignemnts made by each SOUR.